BillyWei01/Doodle/API.md

 float getScale(...) | Calculate the scale factor by source size and decoding info.

-## Config (Global Configuration)
+## Config (Global Configurations)

 Method | Description
 ---|---
-setExecutor(Executor executor) |Config executor.<br/>If each component in the APP creates its own thread pool and keeps the core threads alive, then there will be a lot of alive threads in the entire APP, which will easily lead to OOM.
-Therefore, when writing the framework, it will be better to provide an interface for user to pass in an Executor.
-In that way, the APP can manage threads uniformly, and the framework can reuse the thread pool of the APP. setLogger(DLogger logger) | Set up Logger. setCachePath(String) | Set the storage path of the result cache. setResultMaxCount(int) | Set the maximum number of result caches. setResultCapacity(long) | Set the capacity of the result cache.
+setExecutor(Executor executor) |Set an executor.<br/>If each component in the APP creates its own thread pool and keeps the core threads alive, there will be a lot of threads in the entire APP, which will easily lead to OOM.
+Doodle provide an interface for user to pass in an Executor.
+In that way, the APP can manage threads uniformly, and Doodle can reuse thread pool of the APP. setLogger(DLogger logger) | Set Logger. setCachePath(String) | Set the storage path of the result cache. setResultMaxCount(int) | Set the maximum number of result caches. setResultCapacity(long) | Set the capacity of the result cache.